New York Water Quality at a Glance

 Support Infrastructure Investment

 Stay informed about local water infrastructure needs and support utility rate structures that enable necessary improvements.
-Attend public hearings when utilities discuss infrastructure upgrades and PFAS treatment investments to ensure community voices are heard.
+Attend public hearings about PFAS treatment investments and lead pipe replacement plans.
+New York’s record $6 billion commitment since 2017 — with a further $3.75 billion proposed — depends on communities engaging with the process to ensure funding reaches those who need it most.

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
-Report suspected contamination to the New York State Department of Health or DEC for investigation and follow-up, especially for private well users.
+Contact your local water utility immediately for taste, odour, or colour concerns.
+Report suspected contamination to the New York State Department of Health or DEC for investigation, especially if you’re on a private well.
+Track active alerts and boil water notices on our live US boil water notices tracker.

 New York Cities We Cover